andre1003/Farm-Game/README.md

 Done!
 You will run the application on your computer.

-*Obs.: The Farm Game has not been officially builded by the developer, so building it may not work as desirable.*
+*Obs.: The Farm Game has not been officially builded by the developer, so building it may not work as desired.*

 [⬆ Back to top](#3d-tic-tac-toe)<br>